4rn0/statamic-v2-image-optimizer/DOCUMENTATION.md

 - [Pngquant 2](https://pngquant.org/)
 - [Gifsicle](http://www.lcdf.org/gifsicle/)

-It will try to find the executables in the following paths on your system:
+It will try to find the executables in the following paths on your server:

     /usr/local
     /usr/local/bin